Cova de Valdavara and Valdavara 3

 Cronology: Valdavara: Late Upper Palaeolithic, Mesolithic, Neolithic-Calcolithic and Bronze Age / Valdavara 3: Early Upper Pleistocene

 Director: M. Vaquero

-Between 2009 and 2011 a rescue excavation was carried out in a cavity exposed due to the consequences of the blasting of a quarry 100 metres from Cova de Valdavara, which was named Valdavara 3.
-The large variety of fauna recovered from this site (lion, leopard, hyena, rhinoceros, bison, bear, fox, wolf, boar, roe deer, chamois, fallow deer), the characteristics of the micro-fauna and the first radiometric data suggest a chronology of early Upper Pleistocene, between 100,000 and 120,000 years.
+Between 2009 and 2011, a rescue excavation was carried out in a cavity exposed due to the consequences of the blasting of a quarry 100 metres from Cova de Valdavara, which was named Valdavara 3.
+The large variety of fauna recovered from this site (lion, leopard, hyena, rhinoceros, bison, bear, fox, wolf, boar, roe deer, chamois and fallow deer), the characteristics of the micro-fauna and the first radiometric data suggest a chronology of early Upper Pleistocene, between 100,000 and 120,000 years.
 Although it is mainly a palaeontological assemblage, the discovery in situ of lithic industry stratigraphically associated to the fauna confirms human presence in the site.
 Although the chronology of the deposit is yet to be verified, this data places Valdavara 3 as an important reference regarding the oldest settlement in Galicia.